Find Grad Schools

 Doctor’s Degrees in Health Communication

 A doctor's degree in health communication is offered at 4 colleges in the United States.
-In recent years, the majority of the students getting degrees in this area were female, and 20% were from an underrepresented racial-ethnic group.
-Also, 20.0% of health communication graduates were international students.
+Approximately 77% of recent graduates in this major were women, and no racial-ethnic minorities were represented in this group.
+Also, 7.7% of health communication graduates were international students.

 Education Levels of Health Communication Majors